Authored By: Pennsylvania Legal Aid Network, Inc.

 An agreement about custody is fine as long as both parents are willing to follow it.
 The advantage of turning a custody agreement into a court order is that the court can force the parties to follow it.

 If there is no custody order, both parents have an equal right to custody, and either can lawfully take physical possession of the child at any time.
 However, taking the child away without the other parent's consent can be held against you in court if that action was not reasonable.
-If the other parent takes the child and you cannot work out an agreement for the return of the child, you can file a custody case and ask the judge to order the child returned.
+If the other parent takes the child and is unwilling to return the child, you can file a custody case and ask the judge to order the child returned.

 Either parent can begin a custody action in court.
-Either before or after a hearing is held, the judge may require the parents and the child to attend counseling sessions to try to work out an agreement, and the judge may consider the counselor's report in reaching a decision.
+Before or after a hearing is held, the judge may require the parents and the child to attend counseling sessions to try to work out an agreement.
+The judge may consider the counselor's report in reaching a decision.

 If the parents still cannot agree, a hearing will be scheduled.
-At the hearing, each parent will be able to present his or her side of the story.
-Each parent can submit evidence and have witnesses testify.
+At the hearing, each parent will be able to present their side of the story.
+Each parent can give evidence and have witnesses testify.

 How will the judge make a decision?

-The judge will make a decision based on the best interests of the children and will consider everything which affects these interests.
+The judge will make a decision based on the best interests of the children.
+They will consider everything which affects these interests.
 The judge will consider factors affecting the child's safety.
-A judge will also consider which party is more likely to encourage and permit frequent and continuing contact between the child and the other party.
+A judge will also consider which party is more likely to encourage and allow frequent and continued contact between the child and the other party.

 You should know that as long as you have enough income to provide for the children's basic needs, a low income alone will not prevent you from getting custody.

-The law requires that mothers and fathers be treated equally.
+The law requires that parents be treated equally.
 Neither parent has an automatic advantage because of their sex.

 Yes.
-A judge, at the request of either side, may change a custody order at any time if it appears that a change would be best for the children.
+A judge, when asked by either parent, may change a custody order at any time if it appears that a change would be best for the children.

 Grandparents (great-grandparents also in some circumstances) can ask for supervised physical custody or partial physical custody

-- If the child has lived with them for a period of 12 months or more; (if action is filed within 6 months of removal)
+- If the child has lived with them for 12 months or more; (if action is filed within 6 months of removal)

 - If the parent to whom they are related has died; or